bojanfriscic/tkm-vue-starter/README.md

 npm install
 ```

 After the installation, you will need to modify your hosts file in order to run the project locally.
-On MAC/Linux run
+On MAC/Linux run:

 ```
 sudo nano /etc/hosts